SAP-samples/teched2022-AP261/exercises/ex2/README.md

 # Exercise 2 - Storage

-In this exercise, we will review storage/comingled stocks
+In this exercise, As a Farmer/Grower, I have stored the produce in Agri Company's warehouse.
+Now i want to review the "Total Quantity in Storage by Commodity"

 ## Exercise 2.1 Review Storage/Comingled quantity information through Dashboard Card